Developmental Services of Northwest Kansas reported Friday afternoon that a long-time resident of one of its living facilities has died of COVID-19.

 "These protocols include limiting access to service settings; routine temperature and health status checks for staff and residents; use of masks and other PPE; frequent hand washing and prevention steps," said the release.
 "DSNWK and the Ellis County Health Department have worked diligently to ensure the safety of the DSNWK family."

-The Ellis County Health Department has notified anyone who is impacted by this current cluster, the release said.
+The Ellis County Health Department has notified anyone that is impacted by this current cluster, the release said.

 The county now has 219 active cases.
 There are three people hospitalized.